SumoLogic/sumologic-documentation/docs/integrations/databases/cassandra.md

   ]
 ```

-For information about overriding the payload for different connection types, see [Set Up Webhook Connections](/docs/manage/connections-and-integrations/webhook-connections/set-up-webhook-connections.md).

 8. To install the Monitors, navigate to the `terraform-sumologic-sumo-logic-monitor/monitor_packages/Cassandra/` directory and run `terraform init`.
 This will initialize Terraform and download the required components.
-9. Run terraform plan to view the monitors that Terraform will create or modify.
+9. Run `terraform plan` to view the monitors that Terraform will create or modify.
-10. Run terraform apply.
+10. Run `terraform apply`.

 ## Installing the Cassandra App